luminus-framework/luminus/resources/public/md/clojurescript.md

   [:label text])
 ```

 The values of the components are stored in Reagent atoms.
-These atoms behave just like regular Clojure atoms, except one important property.
-When an atom is updated it causes any components that dereference it to be updated.
+These atoms behave just like regular Clojure atoms, except for one important property.
+When an atom is updated it causes any components that dereference it to be repainted.
 Let's take a look at an example.

 **important** make sure that you require Reagent atom in the namespace, otherwise regular Clojure atoms will be used and components will not be repainted on change.